Lost in space: companions' fatal dance around massive dying stars: Conclusions

 7) Finally, we gave a simple method to derive an approximated constant mass-loss rate from a homologous model, which can give a qualitatively and quantitatively similar result to the homologous model.

-Assuming a homogeneous sampling of initial parameters results in a one-and-a-half order of magnitude more free-floating, or so-called rogue planets can form than bound systems in SN\,II explosion.
+Assuming a homogeneous sampling of initial parameters results in one-and-a-half orders of magnitude more free-floating or so-called rogue planets that can form than bound systems in SN\,II explosion.
 This result is in accordance with the findings of \citet{kerr-etal} and \citet{manchester-etal} that very few planet-hosting pulsars are observed.
-So far, rogue planets have been thought to originate from scaled-down core collapse \citep{padoan-nordlund, hennebelle-chabrier}, later instabilities and ejection \citep{veras-raymond}, aborted stellar embryos \citep{reipurth-clarke}, and photo-erosion of prestellar cores \citep{whitworth-zinnecker}.
-All of these processes work to some degree \citep{testi-etal, fontanive-etal}, still, our results present a novel channel of rogue planet formation: SN~II explosions.
+So far, rogue planets have been thought to originate from scaled-down core collapse \citep{padoan-nordlund, hennebelle-chabrier}, later instabilities and ejection \citep{veras-raymond}, aborted stellar embryos \citep{reipurth-clarke}, and photoerosion of prestellar cores \citep{whitworth-zinnecker}.
+All of these processes work to some degree \citep{testi-etal, fontanive-etal}, but still our results present a novel channel of rogue planet formation: SN~II explosions.

-Finally, let's emphasize some of our main conclusions based on our symmetric SN~II explosion models.
-We think that the most plausible explanation for close-in pulsar planets (e.g. PSR~B1257+12, PSR~J1719-1438, PSR~B0943+10, and PSR~J2322-2650) is post-explosion planet formation because the semi-major axis at least doubles during mass-loss.
-Rogue planets can gain up to 275\,km/s peculiar velocities in an SN~II explosion scenario, which can also result in low velocity (<0.1\,km/s) free-floating pulsars.
-Interestingly, this SN~II explosion scenario could produce high peculiar velocity binaries of stellar corpses with a velocity less than 100\,km/s.
-We also conclude that pulsars discovered with peculiar velocities of less than 25\,km/s or between 25 and 275\,km/s can form from the primary or the secondary undergoing an SN~II explosion, respectively.
-White dwarfs discovered with a peculiar velocity of less than 128\,km/s may have also formed in the same scenario, assuming that the secondary is under the SN~II mass limit.
+Finally, let us emphasize some of our main conclusions based on our symmetric SN~II explosion models.
+We think that the most plausible explanation for close-in pulsar planets (e.g. PSR~B1257+12, PSR~J1719-1438, PSR~B0943+10, and PSR~J2322-2650) is post-explosion planet formation because the semi-major axis at least doubles during mass loss.
+Rogue planets can gain up to $275\,\mathrm{km\,s^{-1}}$ peculiar velocities in an SN~II explosion scenario, which can also result in low velocity ($<0.1\,\mathrm{km\,s^{-1}}$) free-floating pulsars.
+Interestingly, this SN~II explosion scenario could produce high peculiar velocity binaries of stellar corpses with a velocity of less than $100\,\mathrm{km\,s^{-1}}$.
+We also conclude that pulsars discovered with peculiar velocities of less than $25\,\mathrm{km\,s^{-1}}$ or between 25 and $275\,\mathrm{km\,s^{-1}}$ can form from the primary or the secondary undergoing an SN~II explosion, respectively.
+White dwarfs discovered with a peculiar velocity of less than $128\,\mathrm{km\,s^{-1}}$ may have also formed in the same scenario, assuming that the secondary is under the SN~II mass limit.

 \acknowledgments { The project is supported by the project "Transient Astrophysical Objects" GINOP 2.3.2-15-2016-00033 of the National Research, Development and Innovation Office (NKFIH), Hungary, funded by the European Union, and by the NKFIH OTKA Grant K-142534. }